johnnycyberseed/ibm-zk/pages/IMS___Configuring Application Access to an IMS DB.md

 	- coded using a set of Assembler macros
 	- compiled and linked
 	- stored in a [[Data Set/Type/Partitioned Data Set (PDS)]]
-		- typically having a lowest-level qualifier of `DBDLIB`, -
+		- typically having a lowest-level qualifier of `DBDLIB` or `PSBLIB`, respectively.
+		-
 -